Navigation

 Cash Out Mortgage Refinancing Calculator

 The first calculator figures monthly home payments for 30-year loan terms.
-To help you see current market conditions and find a local lender current Fairfield mortgage refinance rates are published in a table below the calculator.
+To help you see current market conditions and find a local lender current mortgage refinance rates are published in a table below the calculator.
 You can change the loan term or any of the other inputs and results will automatically calculate.

 The calculator in the second tab allows you to estimate how much equity you can access at various loan-to-value limits.
 Most lenders typically allow homeowners to extract 80% to 85% of their home equity, with trusted clients or hot markets yielding higher limits.